Dubai VARA License

 - Market Conduct Rulebook.

-In order to fulfill its obligations under the Dubai VA law, VARA must conduct regular investigations and/or examinations of the licensed bodies to ensure compliance with all four Rulebooks.
+In order to fulfil its obligations under the Dubai VA law, VARA must conduct regular investigations and/or examinations of the licensed bodies to ensure compliance with all four Rulebooks.
 At any time when VARA conducts an examination, the licensee must be able to provide it with all requested books and records in order to enhance and facilitate the examination.
+VARA is also empowered to take swift action against regulatory breaches or non-compliance, ensuring prompt and decisive enforcement within Dubai's virtual asset sector.

 VASPs and other licensed entities must ensure that VARA is able to determine the following:

-- The financial condition of the VASP or Issuer;
+- Financial condition of the VASP or Issuer;

-- The safety and soundness of the conduct of its business, VA Activities, or Virtual Asset;
+- Safety and soundness of the conduct of its business, VA Activities, or Virtual Asset;

 - All management and/or operational policies of the VASP or Issuer;